adamnemecek/qlpro/README.md

-# quicklookpro
+# qlpro

-`quicklookpro` is a CLI application for macOS to enable running previews from command line on multiple.
+`qlpro` is a CLI application for macOS to enable running previews from command line on multiple.

-Usage: `quicklookpro <files>`
+Usage: `qlpro <files>`

 The user can control the previews using keyboard: